elopay/slate/source/index.html.md

 NoAccessRight | Only authenticated Sellers can access the data.
 UserNotFound | The key of the User was not found.

+# Test enviroment
+For using our test enviroment, you should change URI `https://elopage.com/` to `http://staging.elopage.com/`.
+API key and secret are given after the user approval.
 # Thanks for using the elopage API!
 As we are currently in the beta version we are looking forward to your feedback and support requests.
 Please contact us via support@elopage.com.
 Thank you!